App Stack Teardowns · Issue 1 · Android

 Reading the public 10-K against the build

 BuzzFeed, Inc. (BZFD) filed its 2025 Form 10-K on 2026-03-16.
-Four numbers from that filing are worth holding in mind while reading the rest of this teardown:
+Four numbers from that filing set the context for the rest of this teardown:

 $185.3M